richardcyrus/fm-rmx-rest-countries-api-app/README.md

 - [React](https://reactjs.org/) - JS library.
 - [Vitest](https://vitest.dev) - A blazing fast unit-test framework powered by Vite.
 - [Testing Library](https://testing-library.com) - Simple and complete testing utilities that encourage good testing practices.

+### What I learned

+- When using the @reach/listbox, turn off the portal option when configuring the popover.
+It makes styling and behavior predictable and simple.

 ### Useful resources